 Just like the previously reviewed Freeman PFR2190 and the Hitachi nail guns, the Numax SFR2190 uses 21 degrees plastic collated round head nails that range (in size) from 2 degrees to 3 ½ inches.

-With this tool’s 5.5 inches x 14.2 inches x 20.1 inches packing dimensions and its 8.5lbs net weight, it makes it obvious why the NuMax SFR2190 is rated the best nail gun for the money.
+With this tool’s 5.5 inches x 14.2 inches x 20.1 inches packing dimensions and its 8.5lbs net weight, it makes it obvious why the NuMax SFR2190 is rated as one of the best nail guns for the money.
 Although, this tool doesn’t outshine the offerings of the Hitachi and Freeman nail guns in performance and quality.

 This is mostly due to the fact that air leaks out of its trigger when a maximum downward pressure isn’t applied, also because of its lack of speed, and other several missing components that the other brand-name guns offer as the standard, components like the ladder hook and the tool-less jam removal.